 • WestduinPark (the dunes park)

 Another good alternative for those looking for a bit of nature is the enchanting Westduinpark.
 Located between Scheveningen and Kijkduin, this natural park presents stunning dunes formed in the XII century and was part of the hunting domains belonging to the royal House of Orange.
 In 1930, it was officially turned into a park with the reinforcement of the dunes, planting of trees and the creation of hiking paths.
 More recently, a major nature restoration brought Scottish Highland cows to help in the process and this cute herd can be spotted wandering around the park (but no need to be scared just respectful of their space).
 Another curiosity about this park is that it has a bunker and underground passageway system built by the Germans during WWII which are still visible at some spots in the dune landscape.

-There are numerous bike and walking paths throughout the dunes that provide beautiful perspectives in this idyllic scenery, including some panoramic viewpoints from where you can see the Scheveningen Pier and the city center from afar.
+There are numerous bike and walking paths throughout the dunes that provide beautiful perspectives in this idyllic scenery, including some viewpoints from where you can see the Scheveningen Pier and the city center from afar.
 If the weather is nice you can sunbath at the beach, risk yourself to a dive in the North Sea or maybe just watch beautiful sunsets.
-You can reach the Westduinpark with the tram 12.
+You can reach the Westduinpark with tram 12.

 DETAILS OF THE TRIP

 - By plane: The Hague is located close to two international airports:

 - From Schiphol Airport: located 45 km away, it takes 30 minutes by train to reach The Hague (9 EUR).